 Under the CYF Act (s 259), any person who cares for a young person under 17 years of age – who believes that there is a “substantial and presently irreconcilable difference between themself and the young person to such an extent that the care and control of the young person are likely to be seriously disrupted” – may apply to the court that such a finding exists.

 Also, a child who believes that there is a substantial and presently irreconcilable difference between themself and the person who has custody of them to such an extent that the care and control of them are likely to be seriously disrupted may, subject to section 259 of the CYF Act, apply to the court for a finding that such a difference exists.

 Before an irreconcilable difference application can be heard, conciliation counselling must take place, or be attempted (unless exceptional circumstances exist) and DHHS must provide a Certificate of Conciliation Counselling (s 260).
 A magistrate who finds that there are irreconcilable differences between the parties will make a protection order (see “Magistrate’s order”).
 Irreconcilable difference applications are very rare.

-If a young person is in the care of the secretary of DHHS, the secretary may take legal proceedings on behalf of that young person in relation to the property or rights of the young person (s 172(2) CYF Act).
+If a young person is in the care of the Secretary of the DHHS, the secretary may take legal proceedings on behalf of that young person in relation to the property or rights of the young person (s 172(2) CYF Act).

-The secretary of DHHS may also take into care, without a warrant, a young person under their care.
+The Secretary of the DHHS may also take into care, without a warrant, a young person under their care.
 This is subject to anything else expressly stated in the CYF Act; for example, sections 173–176, which relate to the placement of young people.